Disney revenue dropped more than $8 billion last quarter as pandemic took its toll

 Still, with investment costs high, the company does not expect profitability from Disney Plus for several more years, and the direct-to-consumer division saw a loss of $706 million in the quarter, 26 percent more than last year.

+Later in the call, Chapek seemed poised to rule out the possibility this could be a trial balloon but then stopped short of that position.

+“We’re looking at Mulan as a one-off as opposed to trying to say there’s some new business-windowing model," he said.
+But then he added, "That said, we find it very interesting to take a new offering to consumers at a $29.99 price point and learn from it.”

 The company’s stock price has not dropped during the pandemic, as bargain-hunters and long-term investors have sent the price up more than 20 percent since lockdowns began in mid-March.
-But some analysts expect the bleak quarterly numbers to prompt a sell-off.
+On Tuesday, investors, apparently reacting to the digital “Mulan” announcement, sent the share price up 4 percent in afterhours trading.

 Both Chapek and executive chairman Bob Iger face significant headwinds in the months ahead.
-Any hope of a Disney comeback in the last six months of 2020 will turn on several factors related to the pandemic: Whether sports, particularly the NBA and Major League Baseball, can continue uninterrupted and bring much-needed revenue to ESPN; whether prime-time shows can begin shooting to ensure a reasonable start to the broadcast-network fall season; and whether enough theaters can reopen in the U.S. and around the world to begin collecting box office revenue.
+Any hope of a Disney comeback in the last six months of 2020 will turn on several factors related to the pandemic: Whether sports, particularly the NBA and Major League Baseball, can continue uninterrupted and bring much-needed revenue to ESPN; whether prime-time shows can begin shooting to ensure a reasonable start to the broadcast-network fall season; and whether enough theaters can reopen in the United States and around the world to begin collecting box office revenue.

 While Mulan will not be in U.S. theaters, Disney has high hopes for November, when it has Pixar’s “Soul” and Marvel’s “Black Widow” scheduled to open.